Teller (magician): Performing

 Teller began performing with his friend Weir Chrisemer as The Othmar Schoeck Memorial Society for the Preservation of Unusual and Disgusting Music.
 He met Penn Jillette in 1974, and, with Chrisemer, they became a three-person act called Asparagus Valley Cultural Society, which started at the Minnesota Renaissance Festival and subsequently played in San Francisco.
+By January 1975, Penn & Teller were performing with Robert Davidson's Aqueous Fowle jazz/rock band in New Brunswick, New Jersey, and at his Summer Intime Cabaret in 1976.
 In 1981, Jillette and Teller began performing exclusively together as Penn & Teller, an act that continues to this day.
 On April 5, 2013, Penn and Teller were honored with a star on the Hollywood Walk of Fame in the live performance category.
 The following day, they were recognized by the Magic Castle with the Magicians of the Year award.

 Teller rarely speaks while performing but regularly speaks in other contexts, such as interviews.
 Teller's trademark silence originated during his youth, when he earned a living performing magic at college fraternity parties.
 He found that if he maintained silence throughout his act, spectators refrained from throwing beer and heckling him and paid more attention to his performance.

 Writing

 Teller collaborated with Jillette on three magic books, and is also the author of "When I'm Dead All This Will Be Yours!": Joe Teller – A Portrait by His Kid (2000), a biography/memoir of his father.
 The book features his father's paintings and 100 unpublished cartoons which were strongly influenced by George Lichty's Grin and Bear It.
 The book was favorably reviewed by Publishers Weekly.
 Teller's father's "wryly observed scenes of Philadelphia street life" were created in 1939.
 Teller and his father's "memories began to pump and the stories flowed" after they opened boxes of old letters that Teller read out loud (learning for the first time about a period in his parents' lives that he knew nothing about, such as the fact that his father's name is really Israel Max Teller).
 Joe's Depression-era hobo adventures led to travels throughout the U.S., Canada and Alaska, and by 1933, he returned to Philadelphia for art study.
 After Joe and Irene met during evening art classes, they married, and Joe worked half-days as a Philadelphia Inquirer copy boy.
 When the Inquirer rejected his cartoons, he moved into advertising art just as World War II began.

 Teller is a co-author of the paper "Attention and Awareness in Stage Magic: Turning Tricks into Research", published in Nature Reviews Neuroscience (November 2008).

-In 2010, Teller wrote Play Dead, a "throwback to the spook shows of the 1930s and '40s" that ran September 12–24 in Las Vegas before opening Off Broadway in New York.
+In 2010, Teller wrote Play Dead, a "throwback to the spook shows of the 1930s and '40s" that ran September 12–24 in Las Vegas before opening off Broadway in New York.
 The show starred sideshow performer and magician Todd Robbins.